Sabir Rustamkhanli

 Sabir Rustamkhanli (Azerbaijani: Sabir Xudu oğlu Rüstəmxanlı; 20 May 1946) is an Azerbaijani poet, philologist and politician.
 He is the author of over 30 books in the Russian and Persian languages.

 Sabir Rustamkhanli is chairman of the Assembly of the World Congress of Azerbaijanis, leader of the Civic Solidarity Party and member of the National Assembly of Azerbaijan.

 Sabir Rustamkhanli was born in Hamarkand village of Yardimli.
 In 1963, he graduated from the Yardimli settlement eleven-year school.
 He entered the faculty of philology of the Azerbaijan State University, where he graduated in 1968 with honors.

+On May 19, 2026, S. Rustamkhanly was awarded the "Sharaf" order for great contributions to the development of Azerbaijani literature.